gtxaspec/wz_mini_hacks/README.md

 ---

+DISABLE_MOTOR="true"

+Disable the movement capability on motorized devices.
+You will no longer be able to move the device from the mobile app, or command line.
+Best used to convert a motorized unit to fixed

+---

+ENABLE_FSCK_ON_BOOT="false"

+run fsck.vfat on boot.
+This runs fsck.vfat, the FAT disk repair utility on the micro sd card, automatically repairing most issues, including corruption.
+Increases boot time.
+During the repair process, the LEDs on the camera will flash RED-off-BLUE-off-PURPLE-off to inform the user the repair program is running.
+Once the program has completed, the LED will switch to RED, resuming the normal boot process.

+---

 ## Latest Updates

+* 07-08-22:  Updated T31 Kernel & Modules, added cp210x serial kernel module to support car.
+Add motor disable, fsck on boot.
+Disable debug logging for wifi drivers to prevent log spam, improved method of setting imp variables, fixed soundcard issues in the kernel, revert libcallback to account for this change.
 * 06-24-22:  BIG UPGRADE!
 Updated & improved WiFi Drivers - 8189fs and 6032i - Drivers work across all supported camera models.
 This update requires you to copy over a new wz_mini.conf before upgrading!
 Drivers required for operation, do not disable!
 Updated upgrade-run.sh script to prevent broken boot during a rare corrupted file situation.
 Added connection bonding, for network fail-over support.
 * 06-19-22:  Fixed no rtsp video when wz_mini is used with the old stock rtsp firmware.
 * 06-18-22:  Added night drop feature preventing fps drop during nightvision.
 Upgrade script can now work unattended.
 Add -F0 flag to rtsp server.